All Episodes

 It happens.

-Believe it or not, it happened.
+Believe it or not, it happens.

-I mean, the conventional route is to, you know, the one that the people from my era did.
+I mean, the conventional route is to, you know, the one that people from my era did.

-Uh there's there's much more to it than just content, although that's key.
+There's much more to it than just content, although that's key.

 That's the main thing.

-Uh but you have to be willing to take whatever job you can get, and you have to be willing to apply.
+But you have to be willing to take whatever job you can get, and you have to be willing to apply.

-And you might you know what you could do?
+And you might, you know what you could do?

 I mean, if this is what you want to do, find a forum, find a place, and start doing it.

-Set up your own podcast on the internet, start calling radio talk shows uh and pretend you're the host, but don't be disrespectful to the host.
+Set up your own podcast on the internet, start calling radio talk shows and pretend you're the host, but don't be disrespectful to the host.

-And then continue to drive down 2nd Avenue in the 80s uh and scream out your window at liberals and learn what learn yeah, see for yourself what their reaction to you is going to be if you ever get on the radio.
+And then continue to drive down 2nd Avenue in the 80s and scream out your window at liberals and learn what, learn.

-Oh, I I I I abuse them, I abuse them in personal arguments all the time.
+I abuse them in personal arguments all the time.

 My pleasure.

-Ralph, have a have a have a great one up there.
+Ralph, have a great one.

-Thanks much.
+Thanks so much.

 I'm a little long here, folks.